 "Hello there, b*tch.
 Are you comfortable right now?
 I doubt it.
 Wrists and ankles chained.
 Gagged.
 Probably blindfolded.
 You are disoriented and scared, too, I would imagine."

 The rest of the recording detailed how they were going to be raped and abused in a soundproof "playroom".
 It also warned them that they would be whipped or shocked with an electroshock machine if they "got out of line".

-Ray's sadistic tendencies stretched back to his early adolescence.
-According to his estranged sister, he was drawing sadomasochistic images by the age of 14.
+It is believed that his sadistic tendencies stretched back to his early adolescence, as his estranged sister said he was drawing sadomasochistic images by the age of 14.

 He told his first wife that he committed his first murder in 1957, when he was just 18 years old.
 He claimed that on that occasion, he tied a woman to a tree, tortured her, and then killed her.